Oxford Real Farming Conference: seeking common ground

 January 15, 2020

-Technologies that turn ordinary farm waste into carbon-saving agricultural resources are a step closer to reality with a successful on-farm pilot scheme in North Wales.
-Environmentalists, researchers and sustainability pioneers from across Europe convened in North Wales this autumn for an eagerly anticipated summit after three years of intensive research into the on-farm production of […]
+Environmentalists, researchers and sustainability pioneers from across Europe convened in North Wales this autumn for an eagerly anticipated summit after three years of intensive research into the on-farm production of biochar - a form of charcoal with multiple agricultural benefits, not least the trapping and storing of carbon dioxide.

 December 20, 2019